 3.1 Contract Quantity .

-(a) Contract Capacity.
-From and after June 1, 2001 and during the remainder of the Delivery Term, Seller shall provide, and Buyer shall purchase and receive, or cause to be received, the Contract Capacity, subject to the provisions of this Agreement.
+(a) (no titles for paragraphs elsewhere) From and after June 1, 2001 and during the remainder of the Delivery Term, Seller shall provide, and Buyer shall purchase and receive, or cause to be received, the Contract Capacity, subject to the provisions of this Agreement.
 Seller represents and warrants that whether or not the Commercial Operation Date has occurred by June 1, 2001, Seller will on such date demonstrate to Buyer’s reasonable satisfaction that Seller has under contract or otherwise available to it capacity equal to 210 MW that Buyer may claim for meeting its reported capability requirements.
+(Issue on substitute capacity)

 Energy.
 Seller shall sell and deliver, and Buyer shall purchase and receive an amount of Energy in any Hour Scheduled by Buyer up to the Contract Capacity; provided, however that Seller shall not be required to deliver, and Buyer shall have no right to schedule Energy in excess of 1400 hours in any Operating Year provided that during the last Operating Year this shall be limited to [700] hours.